incodehq/incode-platform/README.md

   a published event or another audit entry is displayed.

-In 1.7.0, it is necessary to explicitly register `AuditingServiceContributions` in `isis.properties` (the rationale being that it appears in the user interface).
-In 1.8.0-SNAPSHOT this policy is reversed, and the service is automatically registered (it is annotated with `@DomainService`).
+In 1.7.0, it is necessary to explicitly register `AuditingServiceContributions` in `isis.properties` (the rationale being that this service contributes functionality that appears in the user interface).
+In 1.8.0-SNAPSHOT this policy is reversed, and the service is automatically registered using `@DomainService`.
 Use security to suppress its contributions if required.

 ## Related Modules/Services ##